-Elad Anter, MD, is Director of the Clinical Electrophysiology Laboratory and an Assistant Professor of Medicine at Harvard Medical School.
-As Director of the Experimental Electrophysiology Research Laboratory, his main clinical and research focus is the study of arrhythmia mechanisms and the development of novel ablation technologies to improve patient outcomes.
+Elad Anter, MD, is Director of Electrophysiology Research and an Assistant Professor of Medicine at Harvard Medical School.
+His main clinical and research focus is the study of arrhythmia mechanisms and the development of novel ablation technologies to improve patient outcomes.

 Aarti H. Asnani, MD, is an attending physician in the Cardio-Oncology Program and a researcher in this field.
 She joined BIDMC in 2017.
 Her goal is to define the molecular mechanisms responsible for chemotherapy-induced heart toxicity, a major contributor to morbidity and mortality in the growing population of cancer survivors.
 Her research interests include the molecular pathways contributing to heart failure induced by a commonly used chemotherapy, doxorubicin.

 Mark Benson, MD, is Director of Preventive Cardiology at BIDMC and an Instructor of Medicine at Harvard Medical School.
 His main clinical and research focus is on the application of emerging metabolomics, proteomics, and clinical phenotypic methods to identify new targets for preventive atherosclerotic cardiovascular disease therapy.
 He works with a diverse group of collaborators and fellows to develop new ways to further study these methods in both laboratory and clinical settings.